 Outer Island Unit Structured educational programs are available for schools, universities and professional groups on Outer Island.
 Through a partnership with Connecticut State University, over 1,000 students visit the island each summer to learn about the island's unique ecology.
 For more information on arranging an educational experience on Outer Island, visit the partnership website here.

 Salt Meadow Unit Refuge staff partner with groups such as the Potopaug Audubon Society to provide several educational programs throughout the year.
 These programs have included presentations on birds like owls, woodcock, eagles, waterfowl, shorebirds and others.
 Programming related to other wildlife, the cultural resources and human stories of the refuge, and fun events like "Walk on the Wild Side" draw individuals and families from around the area.

 Calf Island Unit Educational groups may obtain a special use permit to hold approved environmental education programming on the Calf Island Unit.
-Please contact the Refuge at 860-399-2513 for more information.
+Please contact the refuge Visitor Services Manager at 860-399-2513 for more information.

 Follow Us Online

 Did you know that there is a native cactus in Connecticut?
 Yes, Opuntia humifusa or the prickly-pear grows in all eastern states except Maine, Vermont, and New Hampshire.
 Although it is rare and listed as a species of special concern in the state, you can find it on several units of the Stewart B. McKinney NWR.